What LSE courses are available to Intercollegiate students?

 No, your home institution will agree to pay LSE's tuition fee on your behalf.

-When and where can I collect my LSE card?
+When and where can I collect my LSE ID card?

 How can I access my timetable?